feniljain/knowledge-base/editors/vim/vim_kb.md

     z.: bring current line to center, and also reposition the cursor to the beginning of the line z+[Enter]: bring current line to top, and also reposition the cursor to the beginning of the line
     z-: bring current line to bottom, and also reposition the cursor to the beginning of the line
+- :options.
+It has a listing of all the possible options, grouped into categories, each with their default value, current value and description.
+It's interactive - you can change values in real time and see the results.

 ## StatusLine: